matthiasn/clojure-system-book/manuscript/Client-UI-Util.md

    :default (str (/ (.round js/Math (/ number 100000)) 10) "M")))
 ~~~

 You know what this does if you've ever used Twitter.
 It reduces large numbers to fewer significant figures.
-Take Justin Bieber for example.
-There's simply not enough space to display his number of followers, which was **59,776,559** at the time of writing this.
+Take Justin Bieber, for example.
+There's simply not enough space to display his number of followers, which was **59,776,559** at the time of writing.
 It is so much easier to squeeze in **59.8M** instead.

 ~~~
 (defn from-now